How To Make a Budget

 Variable expenses are bound to change from month to month.
 They include items such as gasoline, eating out, and gifts.

-- Budget stops overspending: Lack of a plan almost always results in overspending.
-This limits your spending power in the future and, sadly, results in the stress of paying for the rising cost of gas.
-This can be significantly reduced when your paycheck is already planned.
+- Budgeting stops overspending: Failing to plan is planning to fail.
+The lack of a plan almost always results in overspending.
+This often leads to debt which limits your spending power in the future.
+Overspending can be significantly reduced when your paycheck is already planned.

-- A budget helps you save money: Once you have assigned your money to do certain things, you will automatically save or invest each month.
+- Making a budget helps you save money: Once you have assigned your money to do certain things, you will automatically save or invest each month.
 This is a stepping stone towards building wealth, which is what financial freedom is all about.

-- It helps you be flexible: As long as you know how to budget, you can adjust the amount spent in each category every month.
-Thus, you can adjust so that you do not overspend and are not forced to touch the money set aside for savings.
+- It helps you be flexible: Once you know how to budget, you can adjust the amount spent in each category every month.
+Thus, you can adjust as needed so that you do not overspend and are not forced to touch the money set aside for savings.

-- It is simple: managing money gets a whole lot easier when you can track all your expenditures and savings.
+- Budgeting is simple: Managing money gets a whole lot easier when you can track all your expenditures and savings.

 Do You Know the 50/30/20 Rule?